 Atari’s next big fumble is E.T.: The Extra-Terrestrial.
-Warner chairman Steve Ross negotiates a 21 million dollar deal with his friend Steven Spielberg and Amblin Entertainment for the exclusive worldwide coin-op and home game rights to the film, and Atari expects their game to match the success of the movie, at the time the highest-grossing ever made.
+Warner chairman Steve Ross negotiates a 21 million dollar deal with his friend Steven Spielberg, MCA, Inc. and Amblin Entertainment for the exclusive worldwide coin-op and home game rights to the film, and Atari expects their game to match the success of the movie, at the time the highest-grossing ever made.
 So it demonstrates a special kind of chutzpah when giving a preview of the game’s development to Spielberg and a cadre of movie execs at the 2600 game development lab at Atari, designer Howard Scott Warshaw starts off with this bold prediction: “This is the game that will make the movie famous!”
 The company announces publically that Spielberg is directly involved in the game’s development, with Atari Consumer Division vice-president of marketing Ron Stringari stating that the movie director meets with the game’s designer about its development on a weekly basis.
 Spielberg himself tells the press that he’s helping to make E.T. “the first emotionally oriented video game ever produced.”
 It’s hard to figure out just when Warshaw would be able to find the time to consult with Spielberg, as the game designer has accepted a breakneck six-week deadline to get the 2600 E.T. game out for December 1982.

 The resulting product nets Warshaw a $200,000 payment, but it is torture for gamers to play, featuring frustrating control over the lost alien, along with endlessly confusing gameplay.
 Expecting a windfall of sales, Atari manufactures around five million cartridges, but only one million are eventually purchased.
-Even though wary retailers had scaled back their orders on the game, many are still left with unsold product as they struggle to move E.T. off the shelves after an initial Thanksgiving rush.
+Even though wary retailers had scaled back their orders on the game, many are still left with unsold product as they struggle to move E.T. off the shelves after an initial Thanksgiving rush of retailers ordering it.
 A lavish TV commercial for the video game is produced by Spielberg, who also handpicks its director.
 Even utilizing the cinematographer and camera operator from the film doesn’t help the ad dig E.T. the video game out of its hole.
 Bob Abbate, president of the Sounds Alive chain of music stores of Connecticut, would put the industry’s attitude about the game’s release most succinctly: “E.T. is a bomb”.

 The Big Dump